NikitaShkaruba/data_structures_and_algorithms/README.md

 ### My problems with standard go library

 - No generics support - I've defined too much `Max`, `Min`, `Abs`, ... functions in my solutions manually
-- Awful heap interface - who came up with [this sh*t](https://pkg.go.dev/container/heap)???
-In order to use it you need to define it, and there's a lot of error-prone code
+- Awful heap interface - who came up with [this sh*t](https://pkg.go.dev/container/heap#example-package-IntHeap)???
+It's too complicated!!!
+In order to use it you need
+to define it, and there's a lot of error-prone code
 - Not enough data structures.
 There is no `AVL tree`, `Trie`, `Union-find`, ...